1. Types of Interest

 You will be charged an interest amount of 1% per month or part of the month (simple interest) on the tax amount outstanding.
 This interest will be calculated from the due date applicable to you for filing of return of the relevant financial year till the date that you actually file your return.

-Say, your total tax outstanding is Rs 1 lakh (net of advance tax paid & TDS if any) and you file your return on the 15th December instead of 31st July of the assessment year, the due date to file income tax return.
-You are now 5 months late in your tax payments.
-(The 15 day period in December is treated as a month).
+Say, your total tax outstanding for F.Y 2017-18 is Rs 1 lakh (net of advance tax paid & TDS if any) and you file your return on the 31st Mach, 2019 instead of 31st August 2018, the due date to file income tax return for FY 2017-18 You are now 7 months late in your tax payments.